The good news: it moves. The bad news: it’s The Dominators.

 Sue: Trust me, love, this is much worse than any recon.
 It’s The Dominators.

 Nicol: Right.
-Well, I’ll be upstairs applying for a job in Burger King if you need me.
+In that case, if you need me, I’ll be upstairs applying for a job in Burger King.

 Me: You know, it’s hard to believe that Crossroads wasn’t the worst thing to star Ronald Allen.

-Sue: He looks older here than he does in Crossroads but I don’t think they had Botox back in the 70s.
-That is strange.
+Sue: He looks older here than he does in Crossroads, but I don’t think they had Botox back in the 1970s.
+So that’s strange.

 The Doctor tries to warn the Dulcians about the evil Dominators.